Call Now

 Insured

 How much does driveway resurfacing cost in New Jersey?
-Most resurfacing jobs run $3-$7 per square foot, or $1,500-$4,500 for a typical 600 sqft driveway.
+Most asphalt driveway resurfacing jobs run $3-$7 per square foot, or $1,500-$4,500 for a typical 600 sqft driveway.
 That is 30-50% less than full replacement — and it adds 8-15 years of life when the base is still solid.

 Written by Randy — Owner & Asphalt Contractor, NJ Licensed & Insured

-Last updated: March 30, 2026
+Last updated: April 6, 2026

 2026 Driveway Resurfacing Costs at a Glance

-Resurfacing is the sweet spot between patching and full replacement.
+Driveway resurfacing is the sweet spot between patching and full replacement.
 Here is what NJ homeowners pay in 2026.

 BASIC OVERLAY